meilisearch/documentation/learn/core_concepts/indexes.md

 # Indexes

-An index is a group of documents with its own settings.
+An index is a group of documents with associated settings.
 It is comparable to a table in `SQL` or a collection in MongoDB.

 An index is defined by a `uid` and contains the following information: